 - Africa Cup of Nations Top 10 Goalscorers List

-Cameroon's Samuel Eto'o stands alone with 18 goals
+- Cameroon's Samuel Eto'o is on top with 18 goals

-Cameroon's Samuel Eto'o scored 18 African Cup of Nations goals over 6 appearances at the touenament (Getty Images)
+Cameroon's Samuel Eto'o scored 18 goals at the African Cup of Nations (Getty Images)

 Samuel Eto'o is the all-time top scorer with 18 goals having played in six AFCON tournaments, leading Cameroon to victory twice.
-Ivory Coast legend Laurent Pokou is next on the list, scoring 14 goals across the 1968 and 1970 editions of the tournament.
+Ivory Coast legend Laurent Pokou is next on the list, scoring 14 goals in 1968 and 1970.

 1) Samuel Eto'o, Cameroon, 18 goals